 Editor's Note: Costa neoClassica will leave Costa Cruises' fleet following its final voyage for the line on March 10, 2018.
-It is currently unclear if the cruise line has sold the 26-year-old ship to another line or sold it for scrap.
+It has been sold to Bahamas Paradise Cruise Line for which it will operate as Grand Classica.

 Costa Classica had a total redesign and refurbishment in December 2014 to be reborn as the neoClassica, joining fleet mates Costa neoRomantica and Costa neoRiviera with a new design that aims to create a more intimate atmosphere aimed at adult-oriented cruising.
 The €22.5m renovations included work on the public areas and guests cabins.
 The Al Fresco Café was transformed into a natural oasis with trees to create a peaceful park-like environment, as well as a balcony area overlooking the sea.
 Cabins were refitted with more luminous decor, together with additions of Illy coffee pod machines and Elemis bath products as standard.
 A new "Stargazer" experience also allows guests to admire the skies through high-quality telescopes, assisted by Costa experts.
 As with the other ships in the neoCollection, itineraries have adopted the "slow-cruising ethos" of a more destination-focused approach with longer, more relaxed port calls.
 The hull and engine sections were also refurbished, as well as a complete repainting of the hull.